open/close all folders

 - Naïve Newcomer: Hes the new kid in the family and according to Jessie, the others haven't corrupted him yet.

-- Nice Guy: Usually cheerful and friendly.
+- Nice Guy: Usually very polite and friendly.

 - Overprotective Dad: To Mrs. Kipling's hatchlings.